Part 3

 Click Button

 In "Miss Myself," the verse leading to the first Chorus may strike a familiar chord for many, while others who move to a different beat likely discarded the idea of fitting in early on.
 The verse leading to the next chorus, however, aptly describes the pressures of pursuing her dream while she tries to fit the image others have in mind for her.
-It was quite a contrast when you consider that she chose to leave school so she could pursue her own music ambitions.
+It was quite a contrast when you consider that she chose to leave Berklee and Boston so that she could pursue her own music ambitions.
 The industry chose the mold and provided the book of rules, and it's not too difficult to imagine what "smiling faces to hide the shame" might refer to.
 It took a while to reach this point, having walked away from it all and taken back control of her life almost a decade ago.
 But once the thoughts, feelings, and emotions found lyrical form, they began to pour out, and they just kept coming.

 "Perfect," uploaded a month after "Miss Myself, is a more personal delivery of the same message.
 It speaks of a relationship, but is largely metaphorical, substituting "you" for all of the entities pressuring her to be somebody she's not.
-The song is, again, about self-care and self-acceptance, and not changing simply to meet the expectations of others.
+The song is, again, about self-care and self-acceptance, and not changing oneself simply to meet the expectations of others.
 This is clearly heard in "... why can't I just be proud of me.
 No one's got the answers, I should know better than to keep on keep on listening."
 The lyrics in both songs caught my interest the moment I heard them, because they were creatively expressing a part of that "shift" I mentioned earlier ... a change in perception followed by a shift in perspective.
 These processes were at the core of my program in Santa Fe, now in its second year of closure due to the pandemic.
-Filling that void with the other projects had only increased my interest in what I was hearing in Loren's songwriting.
+Filling that void with my other projects had only increased my interest in what I was hearing in Loren's songwriting.
 The lyrics in these two songs were fascinating because of the changes they reflected ... significant changes.
 Unfortunately, I wondered for years if all of these interpretations were correct, while some of them had actually been explained by Loren on her social media platforms along the way.

 A "Fit" Ending to Part 3

 The wow factor was in full effect when the "Til I Found You" music video was shot, which would seem to correspond with the period when she was working out five times per week.
-Clearly, she was comfortable with herself, and the flirtatious theme and spicy choreography offered a different side that no one had seen before.
+Clearly, she was comfortable with herself, and the flirtatious theme and spicy choreography offered a different side of Loren that no one had seen before.
 With a dance choreography theme, she portrayed all of the emotions that the lyrics would have us feel about a new romance...the desire, the early-stage coyness, and the boldness invited by the first sign of mutual feeling.
-During my childhood, my father had built a cabin at Lake Lure, NC, which was one of the filming sites for the movie "Dirty Dancing," which provided the idea for this video, with Loren as Jennifer Grey's character, with Julius Rubio in Patrick Swayze's role.
+During my childhood, my father had built a cabin at Lake Lure, NC, which was one of the filming sites for the movie "Dirty Dancing," which sparked the idea behind this video, with Loren as a contemporary play on Jennifer Grey's character, with Julius Rubio in Patrick Swayze's role.
 It's a great display of versatility compared to the other videos.
-I'm not implying that this was a display of the freedom that I saw portended in "This Summer"...I'm humorously saying "This Summer" is at the innocent end of the spectrum...and "Til I Found You" is at the coming-of-age end!
-But seriously, relative to our story, it gave us another example of what she was capable of as a live performer, were it not for her nerves and anxiety regarding a stand-alone live performance onstage before a large audience.
+I'm not implying that this was a display of the freedom that I saw portended in "This Summer"; I'm humorously saying "This Summer" is at the innocent end of the spectrum, and "Til I Found You" is at the coming-of-age end!
+But seriously, relative to our story, it gave us another example of what she was capable of as a live performer, were it not for the nerves and anxiety brought forth by a stand-alone live performance onstage before a large audience.
 She appears quite comfortable at small, intimate venues.
 According to Loren, her shyness was there from childhood.
 When the stakes are high, that embedded nervousness can literally paralyze some, regardless of talent or ability.
+The question thus looms: When, if ever, can she bring this level of confidence to a solo live stage event?
+It won't come easy, nor fully, but it needs to start happening, for her sake and ours.
 She will soon face that challenge during a decisive moment in her life as a performer.
 Those issues, however, were nowhere to be seen in this "Til I Found You" video.
 The EP "Late Bloomer" was released on September 24, 2019.
-She had showcased the EP live the night before at NYC's Rockwood Music Hall's intimate venue that seated 330, and had shone brightly.
+She had showcased the EP live the night before at NYC's Rockwood Music Hall's intimate venue that seated 330, and she had shone brightly.

 Click Button